TerjeNorderhaug/refugeni/README.md

     lein npm start

 Open the displayed URL in a browser.
-Figwheel will open a REPL connected to the app in the browser, and automatically push code changes to the app.
+Figwheel will start pushing code changes to the app.

 ## License